ylgatatooine/Kepler11b/docs/RunningCodeLlamaLocallyIn3Minutes.md

 **Llama.cpp** offers a more powerful and flexible implementation for running Code LLAMA locally.
 It's an ideal choice if you require advanced capabilities and customization.
 With Llama.cpp, you can delve deeper into Code LLAMA's potential.

-## Open Interpreter: The All-in-One Solution
+## Open Interpreter: The Two-in-One

-**Open Interpreter** is a standout method, my current favorite, that supports both OpenAI's ChatGPT (including GPT-4) and all Code LLAMA models locally.
+**[Open Interpreter](https://github.com/KillianLucas/open-interpreter)** is a standout method, my current favorite, that supports both OpenAI's ChatGPT (including GPT-4) and all Code LLAMA models locally.

 For a detailed example of running Code LLAMA with Open Interpreter, please refer to the accompanying video tutorial.